fasteddy516/EDMC-Telemetry/README.md

 ## Configuration

 After installing the plugin, it can be configured using the "Telemetry" tab in EDMC's "settings" dialog.
-The following options are available:
+The following options are available in two separate sub-tabs, *Connection* and *Data*:

+### Connection Tab:

+**[Required Settings]**

 * **Broker Address**: IP Address / hostname of MQTT broker. _(default=127.0.0.1)_

 * **Port**: TCP/IP port used by MQTT broker _(default=1883)_

+* **QoS**: MQTT QoS setting _(0=at most once, 1=at least once, 2=exactly once, default=0)_

 * **Keepalive**: MQTT keepalive in seconds _(default=60)_

-* **QoS**: MQTT QoS setting _(0=at most once, 1=at least once, 2=exactly once, default=0)_
+* **Client ID**: MQTT client ID used when connecting to the broker.
+If you have multiple instances of EDMC-Telemetry connecting to the same broker, this value will have to be unique for each instance.  _(default=EDMCTelemetryClient)_

+**[Authentication]**

 * **Username**: Username for authentication with MQTT broker. _(leave blank if not required)_

 * **Password**: Password for authentication with MQTT broker. _(leave blank if not required)_

-* **Client ID**: MQTT client ID used when connecting to the broker.
-If you have multiple instances of EDMC-Telemetry connecting to the same broker, this value will have to be unique for each instance.  _(default=EDMCTelemetryClient)_
+**[Encryption]**

+* **Encrypted Connection**: Enable this option to use SSL/TLS encryption for the connection to the MQTT broker.  _Enabling this option likely requires the port setting to be changed - 8883 is the standard for encrypted MQTT connections, but your broker may be configured differently._

+* **Skip Certificate Verification**: Enable this option to disable verification of the server hostname in the server certificate.
+This can be useful for testing, and when using a dedicated broker on your local network, but it makes using encryption virtually pointless, as it makes it impossible to guarantee that the broker you are connecting to is not a malicious 3rd party device impersonating your actual broker.  **_This option should absolutely not be used for connections to brokers outside of your own local network._**

+* **Server Certificate (CA)**: The absolute (full) path to the Certificate Authority certificate file for the server (broker).
+If your broker certificate is signed by a CA that is already trusted by your Operating System (i.e. Let's Encrypt, Verisign, etc.) then you should be able to leave this blank.

+* **Client Certificate**: The absolute (full) path to the PEM encoded client certificate.  _Only required if using TLS-based authentication._

+* **Client Key**: The absolute (full) path to the PEM encoded client private key.  _Only required if using TLS-based authentication._

+### Data Tab:

 * **Root Topic**: Root topic for all MQTT messages from EDMC-Telemetry.
 You can include multiple topic levels here, so something like `Telemetry/CMDR1` is valid if needed. _(default=Telemetry)_